kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 When you call `fit(X, y)`, you're telling the model:

-- Here are the inputs and their real outputs.
+- Here are the inputs and their real outputs
-- Learn the line that best maps inputs to outputs.
+- Learn the line that best maps inputs to outputs
-- Do it by minimizing prediction error.
+- Do it by minimizing prediction error

-Behind the scenes, this is OLS:
+Behind the scenes, this is OLS!!

 - Guess some coefficients and an intercept
 - Predict values using those guesses